zorkian/go-datadog-api/README.md

 	m.SetName("Monitor all the things")
 	m.SetMessage("Electromagnetic energy loss")

-	// Use HasMessage(), to verify we want to use GetMessage().
+	// Use HasMessage(), to verify we have interest in the message.
-	// Using GetMessage() is safe as it returns value, or default value if never set, we use HasMessage() to see
-	// if are interested in the value: if m.HasMessage() {
+	// Using GetMessage() always safe as it returns the actual or, if never set, default value for that type. if m.HasMessage() {
 		fmt.Printf("Found message %s\n", m.GetMessage())
 	}

-	// Alternatively, use GetMessageOk(), which returns a tuple with both the (default) value and a boolean expressing
+	// Alternatively, use GetMessageOk(), it returns a tuple with the (default) value and a boolean expressing
-	// if it was set:
+	// if it was set at all:
 	if v, ok := m.GetMessageOk(); ok {
 		fmt.Printf("Found message %s\n", v)
 	}